 To any observer it must be obvious that hereditary power of some kind is natural and most of the time inescapable.
 It’s not that you need to be born into power to wield it, but experience shows it doesn’t hurt.
-Since I was born, there has been just one American presidential election (2012) in which a member of either the Bush or Clinton families was either the official candidate of their respective party or a significant contender for that role.
+Since I was born, there has been just one American presidential election (2012) in which a member of either the Bush or Clinton families was not either the official candidate of their respective party or a significant contender for that role.

 In Canada, the current prime minister has sailed into office solely on a combination of good looks and being the son of a previous prime minister.
 In Ireland there are no fewer than forty-one families who have had three or more members elected to the Oireachtas (or to the Commons before it).
-The relatives and descendants of Timothy Sullivan managing to elect thirteen members between 1874 and 2016 as MPs, TDs, senators, or MEPs.
+The relatives and descendants of Timothy Sullivan managed to elect thirteen members between 1874 and 2016 as MPs, TDs, senators, or MEPs.
 Sullivan’s son and great-grandson both served as Chief Justice of Ireland to boot.

 Botswana — the most succesful state in Africa by many gauges — today celebrates the fiftieth anniversary of its assuming the mantle of sovereignty after eighty-one years as a British protectorate.
 Given that the United States, Canada, and Ireland are generally viewed as succesful countries, the hereditary aspect of power might help explain the comparitive success of Botswana, a multiparty state with free and fair elections, relative to its neighbours.
 The fourth and current president is Ian Khama, formerly a lieutenant general in the Botswana Defence Force.
 President Khama is the son of Sir Seretse Khama, the Balliol man who led his country and its people to independence fifty years ago and served as Botswana’s first president.
 Sir Seretse in turn is the grandson of King Khama III, last kgosi of Bechuanaland before the protectorate and leader of the Bamangwato tribe.